tdiprima/VisionGuard/README.md

 ### Extending Actions
 1. Add a new action to the `Action` enum in `TextDetector`.
-2. Implement the logic in each detector’s `applyAction` method.
+2. Implement the logic in each detector's `applyAction` method.
 3. Update `VisionGuard` to handle the new action in its workflow.

 ## License